About the song

 Horizontal wasn’t an immediate commercial success.
 Fans accustomed to the sugary pop of their early work were surprised by the album’s darker, more introspective sound.
 Critics, however, were more receptive, recognizing the band’s artistic growth.

-Read more: Bee Gees - Heartbreaker
+Read more: Bee Gees - Technicolor Dreams

 In retrospect, Horizontal stands as a pivotal record in the Bee Gees’ evolution.
 It marked a departure from their pop roots and paved the way for their later experimentation and artistic triumphs.
 So, put on your headphones, sink into your favorite armchair, and prepare to embark on a captivatingly horizontal journey with the Bee Gees.